pierre-rouleau/pel/doc/pel-manual.rst

 key bindings after the execution of ``pel-init``.
 You can also change PEL prefix keys.

-The following code re-assign the F6 key to `undo' and uses the F7 key to be used as what PEL normally uses for F6:
+The following code re-assign the F6 key to `undo` and uses the F7 key to be used as what PEL normally uses for F6:

 .. code:: elisp